Internal Access

 Where Help Is Welcome

 If you see an area on this page that aligns with your skills or interests, reach out on Discord.
-If there is not yet a listed project lead for that area, message the founder directly.
-There is no formal application for optional support — just a conversation about fit, bandwidth, and how you can best contribute.
-We are glad you are here and looking forward to building with you.
+If there is no listed project contact for that area, message the founder directly.
+There is no formal application for optional support.
+Just start a conversation about fit, bandwidth, and how you can best contribute.

 Use this form to share a tip, suggestion, request, workflow idea, or other non-project update directly with the founder.
-If your question is about a specific project, please contact that project's manager directly instead of using this form.
+If your question is about a specific project, contact that project manager directly instead of using this form.

-Project-specific questions?
-Those should go to the project manager listed on the Progress tab.
+Project-specific questions should go to the project manager listed on the What We Are Working On page.
 This form is for non-project submissions only.

 What You Can Submit Here